configit-samples/clm-configuration/basics/docs/CONFIGURATOR.md

 Here we can see:

 - The **BOTTLE** value's `excluded` state is assigned by the user.
 The user has selected that he doesn't want a bottle.
 - The **CARRIER** value is assigned by the user.
 The user has selected that he wants a carrier.
-Further, the carrier's `excluded` state is incompatible; so in the future, if the user selects 'No' for carrier, one or more other user assignments will be removed by the configurator.
+Further, the carrier's `excluded` state is incompatible; so, in the future, if the user selects 'No' for carrier, one or more other user assignments will be removed by the configurator.

 Likewise, when we make assignments, we need to specify if we are assigning to the include or exclude state.
 To assign 'No' to bottle and 'Yes' to carrier we need these assignments: